david-beckman/AlphabetCipher/README.md

-# Alphabet Cipher
+# Alphabet (Vigenère) Cipher
-Implementation of the coding kata as specified by [https://github.com/gigasquid/wonderland-clojure-katas/tree/master/alphabet-cipher]
+Implementation of the coding kata as specified by <https://github.com/gigasquid/wonderland-clojure-katas/tree/master/alphabet-cipher>.
+Note that this is just the [Vigenère Cipher](https://en.wikipedia.org/wiki/Vigenère_cipher).